Sid Luckman: Draft

 Hearing of Sid Luckman's exploits as a single-wing tailback at Columbia University, Chicago Bears owner and coach George Halas believed Luckman had the ability to become an effective T-formation quarterback, and traveled to New York to watch him play.
 Halas then convinced the Pittsburgh Pirates (later the Steelers) to draft Luckman second overall and then trade him to the Bears, because he was interested in using Luckman's skills to help him restructure the offensive side of the game.
 However, despite his successes at Columbia University, Luckman initially declined any further interest in pro football, instead preferring to work for his father-in-law's trucking company.
 Halas went to work on convincing him otherwise.
 After gaining an invitation to Luckman's tiny apartment for a dinner which Luckman's wife Estelle prepared, Halas produced a contract for $5,500 ($ today), which Luckman immediately signed.
 At that time both at the college and pro levels, offenses were a drab scrum of running the ball with only occasional passes.
 In what was then the predominant single-wing formation, the quarterback was primarily a blocking back and rarely touched the ball.
 Most passing was done by the tailback, and then usually only on third down with long yardage to go.
 Halas and his coaches, primarily Clark Shaughnessy, invented a rather complex scheme building on the traditional T-formation, but needed the right quarterback to run it properly.

 Upon starting with Halas, Luckman mastered an offense that revolutionized football and became the basis of most modern professional offenses.
 Eventually, Luckman tutored college coaches across the Big Ten, Notre Dame and West Point in the intricacies of the passing game.

+After Chicago's 1939 season had ended, the Bears sent Luckman to play for their farm team, the Newark Bears of the American Association.
+On December 10, 1939, Luckman played in Newark's 13–6 playoff victory over the Wilmington Clippers.
+There was controversary after the game as to whether Luckman should have been allowed to play.